 The long struggles by women have created some sensitivity today that respect and equal treatment of women are necessary for democratic societies.

 But women are not always treated with respect.
-Once the ‘respect’ is recognised, it becomes easier for women to struggle for it.
+Once the ‘respect’ is recognized, it becomes easier for women to struggle for it.
 In a non-democratic set-up, the principle of individual freedom and dignity sometimes have no legal force.

 Dignity and Freedom of Disadvantaged Groups